LET'S SHAPE | LET'S CHANGE | LET'S REDEFINE THE INDUSTRY.

 • Don't write and speak as if you hate the person watching.

-• Don't do a technical-term "drive-by shooting."
+• Don't use big words to sound smart.
+Don't do a technical-term "drive-by shooting."
 Stop and explain terms that might not be known.

 • Don't use passive voice, like "the ice cream may want to be eaten by me now."